Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Eri / Collar

 The collar showing at the neckline.
-Usually white or subtly patterned — always worn left over right.
+Usually white — always worn left over right.

 6